-The Cambridge system of supervisions will gives students in most disciplines lots of opportunities to communicate their thoughts in writing.
-You may be writing from the first week or it may be a skill which you will develop over a longer time frame.
+The Cambridge system of supervisions will give students in most disciplines lots of opportunities to communicate their thoughts in writing.
+You may be writing from the first week, or it may be a skill you will develop over a longer time frame.

 The writing process is book-ended by two other key skills which we cover elsewhere: